-We’ve been talking and thinking a lot about company culture recently, how to get people excited about some different ways on how to keep them engaged.
-But everything has to start with the leadership of the company set an empowering example for their employees.
+We’ve been talking and thinking a lot about company culture recently – how to get people excited, and some different ways on how to keep them engaged.
+But company culture starts from the very top: with company leaders who set an empowering example for their employees.

-They gained valuable knowledge from playing competitively for so long, and their experiences from their time playing will inform almost every decision they make.
-But not everybody transitions into coaching when their playing days are over, even less do it successfully.
-Some of the greatest ever tried and failed, because it takes a completely different skillset.
+Well, kind of.
+It’s true that this player’s experiences will inform almost any decision they make.
+It’s also true that they likely have an intimate connection with and understanding of the game.
+But the truth of the matter is: not everybody transitions into coaching when their playing days are over, even less do it successfully.
+Some of the greatest ever (soccer players or otherwise) tried and failed, because it takes a completely different skillset.

-They can’t make the plays anymore, But they can make a plan based on their experiences setting their players up for success.
-They can find ways to motivate and get the team to rally together as one.
 It’s the exact same in the business world.
-You’re not in the proverbial trenches anymore, but you can draw on those experiences to set your team up for success.
-Let them prove and show off their strengths by giving them the business world’s version of the X’s and O’s.
+You’re not in the proverbial trenches anymore, and you can absolutely draw on those experiences to set your team up for success.
+But you also have to practice letting them prove and show off their own strengths, which you can only do by giving them the business world’s version of the X’s and O’s.
 Having said that…

 Don’t think.
 Do.